ICJIA/icjia-infonet-nuxt3/content/about.md

-  ravi infonet developer kirthi writes code for infonet to create new functions and tools for users ziaul z hasan infonet developer z writes code for infonet to create new functions and tools for users infonet partners illinois criminal justice information authority icjia is the lead agency responsible for housing and supporting infonet icjia staff oversee infonet s design and upgrades provide training and technical assistance to users use infonet s data for research and planning and works with partners to govern infonet s use and growth all four infonet partners below work routinely with icjia to govern infonet s use and data requirements use infonet s data for grant monitoring research and strategic planning and cohosting facilitating forums and or relaying feedback from the field about how infonet can be improved illinois coalition against domestic violence icadv is a membership organization working to eliminate domestic violence in illinois and increase access to ever improving services for survivors of all backgrounds icadv serves over 50 domestic violence programs statewide that provide direct service to survivors and their dependent children illinois coalition against sexual assault is a unified network of over 30 rape crisis centers envisioning a world free of sexual violence and working together to end sexual violence in illinois illinois department of human services idhs bureau of domestic violence sexual assault and human trafficking assists illinois residents to live free from domestic violence sexual assault and human trafficking by promoting prevention and working in partnership with communities in advancing equality dignity and respect for all idhs administers federal and state funding to over 60 domestic violence and 30 sexual assault centers chicago department of family support services cdfss division on domestic violence leads the city of chicago s multi layered response to domestic violence cdfss supports a network of about 20 service providers that address victims counseling and legal needs national webinar illinois infonet gathering statewide victim services data provides an overview of infonet and lessons learned in its development the system is supported by the illinois criminal justice information authority icjia while system use and requirements are collaboratively governed by icjia the illinois department of human services illinois coalition against domestic violence illinois coalition against sexual assault and children s advocacy centers of illinois local service providers enter victim intake data each service provided and victim interactions with legal and health care systems infonet is used to satisfy various funder requirements including voca vawa stop and sasp and fvpsa infonet is also used to better understand victimization and victim needs in illinois informing strategic planning at state and local levels icjia recently completed the infonet 2 0 project an effort to completely rebuild the application on a new technology platform with infonet 2 0 now poised for sustainability and growth icjia s next venture is the infonet stepping forward project which aims to build new automated reporting tools including for pmt incorporate more meaningful outcome measures and create a new user interface for prosecution and law enforcement based victim service providers infonet screenshots lazytabs sectionid screenshots "
+  ravi infonet developer kirthi writes code for infonet to create new functions and tools for users ziaul z hasan infonet developer z writes code for infonet to create new functions and tools for users infonet partners illinois criminal justice information authority icjia https icjia illinois gov is the lead agency responsible for housing and supporting infonet icjia staff oversee infonet s design and upgrades provide training and technical assistance to users use infonet s data for research and planning and works with partners to govern infonet s use and growth all four infonet partners below work routinely with icjia to govern infonet s use and data requirements use infonet s data for grant monitoring research and strategic planning and cohosting facilitating forums and or relaying feedback from the field about how infonet can be improved illinois coalition against domestic violence icadv https www ilcadv org is a membership organization working to eliminate domestic violence in illinois and increase access to ever improving services for survivors of all backgrounds icadv serves over 50 domestic violence programs statewide that provide direct service to survivors and their dependent children illinois coalition against sexual assault https icasa org is a unified network of over 30 rape crisis centers envisioning a world free of sexual violence and working together to end sexual violence in illinois illinois department of human services idhs https www dhs state il us page aspx bureau of domestic violence sexual assault and human trafficking assists illinois residents to live free from domestic violence sexual assault and human trafficking by promoting prevention and working in partnership with communities in advancing equality dignity and respect for all idhs administers federal and state funding to over 60 domestic violence and 30 sexual assault centers chicago department of family support services cdfss https www chicago gov city en depts fss html division on domestic violence leads the city of chicago s multi layered response to domestic violence cdfss supports a network of about 20 service providers that address victims counseling and legal needs infonet user agencies coming soon national webinar illinois infonet gathering statewide victim services data provides an overview of infonet and lessons learned in its development the system is supported by the illinois criminal justice information authority icjia while system use and requirements are collaboratively governed by icjia the illinois department of human services illinois coalition against domestic violence illinois coalition against sexual assault and children s advocacy centers of illinois local service providers enter victim intake data each service provided and victim interactions with legal and health care systems infonet is used to satisfy various funder requirements including voca vawa stop and sasp and fvpsa infonet is also used to better understand victimization and victim needs in illinois informing strategic planning at state and local levels icjia recently completed the infonet 2 0 project an effort to completely rebuild the application on a new technology platform with infonet 2 0 now poised for sustainability and growth icjia s next venture is the infonet stepping forward project which aims to build new automated reporting tools including for pmt incorporate more meaningful outcome measures and create a new user interface for prosecution and law enforcement based victim service providers infonet screenshots lazytabs sectionid screenshots "
 draft: false
 navigation: true
 path: /about